Nietaktowny/esp32_oscilloscope/lib/README.md

 The unit tests are stored in *test\desktop\test_lcd_controller* folder for native platform, and *test\embedded\test_lcd_controller* folder for espressif platform (tests running on actual device).

 ## CMock
 Each component have it's own CMock files (headers in include folder, and source files in src folder) for mocking.
-These are generated from command line with `ruby cmock.rb` API and updated manually so it's not advised to make any changes to them.
+These are generated with script manually so it's not advised to make any changes to them.
+These are files with Mock- prefix.

 ## List of TODOs